-After your vet administers the general anesthetic, your pet may feel somewhat nauseated and lose their appetite.
+After your vet administers the general anesthetic, your pet may feel somewhat nauseated and lose its appetite.
 When feeding your pet after surgery, try offering a half-size portion of a light meal such as rice and chicken, which may be easier to digest than regular store-bought pet food.

 You can expect your pet's appetite to return within twenty-four hours of the operation.
 After that, they can begin to eat their regular food again.
-If you find that your pet's appetite hasn't returned within forty-eight hours of their operation, contact your veterinarian or surgeon.
+If you find that your pet's appetite hasn't returned within forty-eight hours of its operation, contact your veterinarian or surgeon.
 Loss of appetite can indicate excessive pain or an infection in your pet.

 Managing Your Pet’s Pain After Their Procedure

 Before you and your pet head home after surgery, a veterinary professional will explain to you any medications or pain relievers they have prescribed for your pet, so you can manage your cat or dog's post-surgery pain or discomfort.

 Your vet will tell you your pet's dosage, how often you should give them their medication and how to safely administer it.
 Make sure you follow these instructions as carefully as possible to avoid unnecessary pain and avoid possible side effects.
 Always follow up with a veterinary professional if you are unsure about the instructions you were given.

 Pain medications and/or antibiotics are often prescribed for pets after surgery to help relieve discomfort and to prevent infections following the procedure.
 If your pet experiences anxiety or tends to be on the high-strung end of the spectrum, your vet may also prescribe an anti-anxiety medication or sedative to help your pet stay calm while healing.